jeroenweustink/slim-rest-api/README.md

 ## Entities

-To find out how Doctrine entities work you can read about [Object Relation Mapper](http://www.doctrine-project.org/projects/orm.html).
+To find out how Doctrine entities work, see [Object Relation Mapper](http://www.doctrine-project.org/projects/orm.html).
 The entities can be found in:

     $ cd /path/to/slimful/app/entity/

 ## Example

 A user resource has been created for testing purposes.
-These are some cURL command you can use
+These are some cURL commands you can use

     // Create a user
     $ curl -i -X POST -d "email=test@test.com&password=foo" http://yourapi.com/user